falahsakti/node-api-assessment/readme.md

 ``` bash
 npm start
 ```
+By default, the API will run on port 5000

 # API Endpoints
 List of API Endpoints

 ## POST /api/Register
-Description: Register one or more students to a specified teacher.
+- Description: Register one or more students to a specified teacher.
-Headers: `Content-Type: application/json`
+- Headers: `Content-Type: application/json`
-Request Body:
+- Request Body:
 ``` json
 {
   "teacher": "teacherken@gmail.com"